 September: Narrow the college choices down to 3-5.
 Make sure your teen has visited those schools.
 If the school gets rolling admissions, your teen can start the application process.

 October: If early admissions is open for your teens choice schools, you can apply now.
 Have them take their time and do a good job.
 Get the reference requests done.
+If you are depending on scholarships and financial aid, get busy.

 November: Wrap up the applications and recommendation letters.